 Everybody loves Minky, especially in the winter to keep nice and warm!
 I will show you How to Make a Fitted Crib Sheet Tutorial.
 This Minky Crib Sheet Tutorial is perfect for both babies and toddlers.
 You might also want to check out the Best Tips for Sewing Minky Fabric and How to Make a Toddler Pillowcase Tutorial.

 This fitted crib sheet tutorial is for a standard crib or toddler bed mattress, but if you are using minky fabric it is wide enough to use for a twin bed sheet.
 Oh, happy kids!

 Frequently asked questions -

-- What is the size of a twin bed sheet?
-A standard size twin sheet is 39" x 80"
+A standard size twin bed sheets 39" x 80"

 Fitted Crib Sheet Tutorial Supplies Needed: